Mississippi State football coach Mike Leach dies at 61

 News of him falling gravely ill swept through college football the past few days and left many who knew him stunned, hoping and praying for Leach's recovery under grim circumstances.

-His impact on college football over the last two decades runs deep and will continue for years to come.
+His impact on all levels of football — from high school to the NFL — over the last two decades runs deep and will continue for years to come.

-Leach was known for his pass-happy offenses, wide-ranging interests — he wrote a book about Native American leader Geronimo, had a passion for pirates, a taught a class about insurgent warfare — and rambling, off-the-cuff news conferences.
+“Mike’s keen intellect and unvarnished candor made him one of the nation’s true coaching legends,” Mississippi State President Mark Keenum said.
+“His passing brings great sadness to our university, to the Southeastern Conference, and to all who loved college football.
+I will miss Mike’s profound curiosity, his honesty, and his wide-open approach to pursuing excellence in all things.”

-Leach’s teams were consistent winners at programs where success did not come easy.
-In 21 seasons as a head coach at Texas Tech, Washington State and Mississippi State, Leach went 158-107.
-And his quarterbacks put up massive passing statistics, running a relatively simple offense called the Air Raid that he did not invent but certainly mastered.
+Leach was known for his pass-happy offense, wide-ranging interests — he wrote a book about Native American leader Geronimo, had a passion for pirates and taught a class about insurgent warfare — and rambling, off-the-cuff news conferences.

 An interview with Leach was as likely to veer off into politics, wedding planning or hypothetical mascot fights as it was to stick to football.
 He considered Donald Trump a friend before the billionaire businessman ran for president and then campaigned for him in 2016.